mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 If you’ve explored the newer Databricks AI features, you’ve probably bounced between docs for Databricks, MLflow, and OpenAI.
 The information is there, but connecting it into a working, trace-enabled endpoint can feel like stitching three manuals together.

-I spent the past month doing exactly that—configuring endpoints, testing integrations, and figuring out what actually works in practice.
+I spent the past month doing exactly that — configuring endpoints, testing integrations, and figuring out what actually works in practice.
 This post distills those lessons into a concrete, end-to-end setup you can adapt quickly.
 It’s a practical guide to getting tracing working with Mosaic AI Gateway - the kind I wish I'd had when I started.

 To save you time, I’ll start by showing the solution up front, then walk you through through the paths that didn’t pan out so you understand the trade-offs.

-## The Solution: ResponsesAgent
+## The Solution: `ResponsesAgent`

 As promised, let’s start with the answer.

-The simplest way to enable tracing while still using all the features of Mosaic AI Gateway is to create and deploy a **ResponsesAgent** model in Databricks.
-This model type has MLflow Tracing enabled by default, and when hosted through the Gateway, you retain the same production capabilities — including rate limiting, logging, guardrails, and more.
+The simplest way to enable tracing while maintaining access to the features of Mosaic AI Gateway is to create and deploy a **ResponsesAgent** model in Databricks.
+This model type has MLflow Tracing enabled by default, and when hosted through the Gateway, you retain the same production capabilities (including rate limiting, logging, guardrails, and more).

-In short, a ResponsesAgent gives you the best of both worlds: full Gateway functionality and detailed trace data for every request.
+In short, this model gives you the best of both worlds: full Gateway functionality and detailed trace data for every request.

-If you’re here just for the implementation, you can skip to the section on `ResponsesAgent`.
-But if you’re curious how I arrived at this solution, stick around.
-The next sections cover the other approaches I tried, the dead ends I hit, and how they led me to the `ResponsesAgent` path.
+If you’re here just for the implementation, you can skip to the section on [ResponsesAgent](#attempt-3-responses-agent).
+But if you’re curious how I arrived at this solution, stick around, as the next sections cover the other approaches I tried, the dead ends I hit, and how they led me to this path.

 ## Attempt 1: Foundational Models

-Like anyone learning a new system, I started at the beginning — the [Mosaic AI Gateway Introduction](https://learn.microsoft.com/en-us/azure/databricks/ai-gateway/) page.
+Like anyone learning a new system, I started at the beginning, the [Mosaic AI Gateway Introduction](https://learn.microsoft.com/en-us/azure/databricks/ai-gateway/) page.
 It includes a table showing which features each model type supports:

 ![Databricks Table](/ai-gateway/ai-gateway-table-edited.png)